awsdocs/aws-iotanalytics-developer-guide/doc_source/getting-started.md

 Use the `aws iotanalytics` command to interact with AWS IoT Analytics using the AWS CLI\.
 Use the `aws iot` command to interact with other parts of the IoT system using the AWS CLI\.

 **Note**
-Be aware as you enter the names of AWS IoT Analytics entities \(channel, data set, data store, and pipeline\) in the examples that follow, that any uppercase letters you use are automatically changed to lowercase by the system\.
+Be aware as you enter the names of AWS IoT Analytics entities \(channel, dataset, data store, and pipeline\) in the examples that follow, that any uppercase letters you use are automatically changed to lowercase by the system\.
 The names of entities must start with a lower\-case letter and contain only lowercase letters, underscores and digits\.